nichichi/ben-tech-challenge/README.md

 - TLS on the ALB and Container
 - API Auth
 - API Error Handling
-- Deploy The Container Service on a Private Subnet with a Nat Gateway for Outbound Internet Access
 - Add unit testing of the application to the CI/CD Pipeline
 - Add Linting of the Terraform templates to the CI/CD Pipeline
 - For team environments; Set up a branching strategy including peer review/approval required for merges to main